kagiko/vaultwarden-wiki/Third-party-packages.md

 ## Fedora (current release, x86_64)

-The vaultwarden package is built as a universal binary for MySQL, SQLite, and PostgreSQL.
+The vaultwarden package is built as a universal binary for SQLite(default), MySQL and PostgreSQL.
 It also creates a `vaultwarden` user/group and a systemd service.

 ```
 dnf config-manager --add-repo https://evermeet.cx/pub/repo/fedora/evermeet.repo